James D. Phelan: San Francisco Plague

-On June 1900 San Francisco's city hall received the news that Joseph J. Kinyoun had instituted a travel ban in hopes of preventing the spread of the plague to the rest of the country.
+In June 1900 San Francisco's city hall received the news that Joseph J. Kinyoun had instituted a travel ban in hopes of preventing the spread of the plague to the rest of the country.
 Mayor Phelan confirmed the news by stating that Kinyoun had notified him personally about the travel ban.
 Phelan went on to blame the federal court ruling that restricted the ability of the local government to deal with the plague.
 In order to improve sanitary living conditions in Chinatown, Governor Henry Gage proposed to hire inspectors and workers to eradicate the plague.
 Gage requested for Mayor Phelan and his administration to match the state's $25,000 contribution.
 However, Phelan informed Governor Gage that the city did not have the resources to match the state's contribution.
 After meeting with Governor Gage, Phelan and his Board of Supervisors agreed to contribute $6,000.
-On the summer of 1901, Mayor Phelan publicly announced that he would not run for another term.
+In the summer of 1901, Mayor Phelan publicly announced that he would not run for another term.
 "During his final address before leaving office, Phelan praised the health board, claiming that because of its vigilance the city 'was saved from Oriental infection.'"
 Phelan concluded by thanking the federal government and their efforts to help the city endure the crisis.

 Although the San Francisco Plague in Chinatown was reported in journalism, the material printed was prone to exaggerations, biased information, and focused on making the Chinese population look substandard.
 Newspapers were heavily averse to the Phelan administration and believed the health officials were corrupt and wasteful.
 For this reason, publications refused to print public health initiatives to prevent disease outbreaks and instead would focus on the community's lack of sanitation.
 Acts of racism were apparent because publications were heavily inclined to use offensive images and headlines to attract attention of readers.

 Earthquake recovery efforts

 During the 1906 San Francisco earthquake Phelan was a member of the Committee of Fifty, called into existence by Mayor Schmitz to manage the crisis.
 Afterward, when Dr. Edward Thomas Devine, representing the American Red Cross by appointment of President Roosevelt, was responsible for Relief and Red Cross Funds, ex-Mayor Phelan was allowed to assist Devine, thus keeping the money out of the hands of Schmitz and Abe Ruef.
-Phelan became Chairman of the Board of Directors of the San Francisco Relief and Red Cross Funds when Devine was relieved of his post in July 1906.